Wills, Trusts & Probate

 Frequently Asked Questions About Trust Administration

-If a trustee declines or is unable to serve, the trust document often names a successor trustee to take over the administration.
-If no successor is named, beneficiaries or interested parties may petition the court to appoint a trustee.
-In Walnut Village, timely replacement of a trustee is important to avoid delays in managing the trust and fulfilling its terms.
+If a trustee is unable or unwilling to serve, the trust document often names a successor trustee who can take over administration.
+When no successor is named or the named successor is also unable to serve, beneficiaries or interested parties may petition the probate court to appoint a trustee.
+Prompt replacement of a trustee is important to avoid delay in managing assets and fulfilling the trust’s instructions.
+During transitions between trustees, careful documentation and a complete transfer of files and records support continuity in administration.
+The incoming trustee should review the trust terms, inventory assets, and notify beneficiaries about the change.
+Timely action helps prevent gaps in management that could harm the trust or its beneficiaries.

 Leave a Reply